 If you would like to get started with doing anti-racist work in the university context these principles provide a starting point and step by step guide; listen to the student’s voices in the footage from the 2019 and 2020 conference events and reflect on how you can implement the manifesto.

-The DecoloniseUoK Collective forthcoming book: Decolonising the University: A Kaleidoscope for Empowered Action (Counterpress, 2020) will be out in paperback and to download on a pay-what-you-can basis in September.
-There will be an online launch event at the start of Autumn term so watch this space here and on social media.
+The DecoloniseUoK Collective book: Decolonising the University: A Kaleidoscope for Empowered Action (Counterpress, 2020) will be out in paperback and to download on a pay-what-you-can basis from 1st October.
+Available from the publisher: https://counterpress.org.uk/.
+Download the book here.

 The online launch event took place on Thursday 1st October 2020.

 It featured a discussion panel between the book co-authors and the African Legal Diasporic Network on the theme of:

 The event was chaired by Professor Emeritus Heidi Safia Mirza.

 Watch the event recording here:

 Watch Video made by Joy Oluboyega from the DecoloniseUoK Collective authors here.